DevMountain/framework-shop/README.md

   * Hint: Add a `console.log` in `mapStateToProps` that logs `ownProps`.
 Then go into the interface and click on a route from the landing page.
 If you open the browser's developer tools, you should see `ownProps` get logged.
 Look around this object for any useful property that can indicate what product we need to display information for.
   * Once you have that property value from `ownProps` use it in combination with a `find` method to return a single object.
   * Hint: Use `find` on `state.products`.
 Return the product whose `name` is equal to the `name` in our route.
-* Use the product object to update all the commented out sections to correct property value.
+* Use the `product` object that gets passed in as a paramter to the `Details` function to update all the commented out sections to correct property value.
   * Hint: Add a `console.log` just above the `const` in the `Details` function of the value of `product`.
 Then go into the interface and click on a route from the landing page.
 If you open the browser's developer tools, you should see a log that shows an object.
 If you don't see an object, your `.find` is working incorrectly.
 You can browse this object to determine which properties to use to update the commented out sections.
 * Add a `Link` back to the shop
 * If a user adds a product to cart, redirect them back to the page they were previously on